The Brain Activity Behind Borderline Personality Disorder

 The Limbic System

-The limbic system is a set of brain structures including the amygdala and the hippocampus, among others.
-It is one of the oldest parts of the brain.
-If you can imagine the idea of the caveman, you can imagine the importance of functions like survival instincts.
-Also, the fight-or-flight response to predators or danger, memory, and a reward system for learning new behaviors.
-The limbic system uses an tricky balance of brain chemicals to perform these functions,
+The limbic system is meant to help us survive, just like the caveman.
+It includes functions like the fight-or-flight response, memory, and a reward system for learning new behaviors.
+The limbic system uses a tricky balance of brain chemicals to perform these functions,

 Amygdala and Hippocampus